automatisch/automatisch/packages/docs/pages/apps/bigin-by-zoho-crm/triggers.md

     desc: Triggers when a new company is created.
   - name: New contacts
     desc: Triggers when a new contact is created.
+  - name: New tasks
+    desc: Triggers when a new task is created.
 ---

 <script setup>